Chapter 3:

 But for what they finally understood:

-That boy was no coincidence.
+That boy was no accident.

-The day he arrived in Enalya.
+The day he arrived in Enalya

 A decade earlier…

-And from it, a boy walked alone.
+And from it, a lone boy walked.

-Mage 1 (upon seeing him for the first time)
+Mage 1 (upon seeing him for the first time) –

 “Do you see his eyes?